Maturing Brunello di Montalcino

 Best Wine Fridges for Brunello di Montalcino

 Brunello di Montalcino is bottled in Bordeaux style wine bottles.
-That's incredibly handy if you have a wine fridge or are buying a wine fridge as all wine fridge capacities are measured in Bordeaux bottles and they are the optimum shape for stacking and making the most of the space in your wine fridge.
+That's incredibly handy if you have a wine fridge or are buying a wine fridge as all wine fridge capacities are measured in Bordeaux bottles and they are the optimum shape for stacking and making the most of the space in your freestanding wine fridge.
 This means that literally any wine fridge on the market will be able to store Brunello di Montalcino efficiently in the space, however not all of them can 'mature' it.

-For those wishing to mature Brunello di Montalcino you'll need a wine cabinet.
+For those wishing to mature Brunello di Montalcino you'll need a wine storage cabinet.
 Wine cabinets reproduce the ideal environments, like an underground cellar, for wine to mature.
 Many come with solid doors to reproduce the darkness, for wines age faster when exposed to UV light, and those with glass doors and UV protected.
 They have carbon filters to combat bad odours spoiling the wines through the corks.
 They will have anti-vibration technology so the sediment is undisturbed and finally, they are temperature and humidity controlled to stop premature ageing or the corks drying out; oxidation.
 Some of the best wine cabinets on the market are from Liebherr whose new GrandCru range offer superb protection for your maturing Brunello di Montalcino.

 Best Brunello di Montalcino Producers